 Top Attraction – What to Visit

-Where to stay in Salamanca – Hospes Palacio de San Esteban
+Where to Stay in Salamanca – Hospes Palacio de San Esteban

-Check out the rooms at La Casa del Infanzón here!
+Check out the rooms at La Casa del Infanzón here.

 2. Logrono, Rioja

 One of the food capitals of Spain, Logrono is a gorgeous town in La Rioja.
-It is the cultural and social centre of the region.
+It is the cultural and social center of the region.
 But, it retains a charming small-town atmosphere and historic buildings, contrasted with its lively inhabitants and the great deal going on.

 Top Attraction – What to Visit